Pushed, pulled and pushmi-pullyu fronts of the Burgers-FKPP equation: The proof of Theorem for

-To handle the first term in the right isee of (\ref{aug1002}), we simply notice that $\omega$ is bounded due to \Cref{lem:omega} and the time dependent terms in front of $\omega$ tend to zero.
+To handle the first term on the right side of (\ref{aug1002}), we simply notice that $\omega$ is bounded due to \Cref{lem:omega} and the time dependent terms in front of $\omega$ tend to zero.
 This gives~\eqref{aug279}. $\Box$